astronomer/astro-docs/enterprise/stable/05_customize-airflow/02_access-airflow-database.md

 - Access to Airflow's Database on Astronomer
 - Example DAG that incorporates a query to the database

-> Note: Airflow's "Ad-Hoc Query" feature used to be a common way to test DB connections and query the Airflow Metadata Database via the Airflow UI but was recently deprecated in 1.10 for security reasons.
+> **Note:** Airflow's "Ad-Hoc Query" feature used to be a common way to test DB connections and query the Airflow Metadata Database via the Airflow UI but was deprecated in 1.10 for security reasons.

 ### Risk Associated with Database Access

-Your Airflow Deployment's Metadata Database on Astronomer lives in the Postgres instance that you spun up as part of the platform installation process.
-It's worth noting that there are risks associated with accessing Airflow's Database given its importance to the Scheduler's performance.
+As noted above, every Airflow Deployment's Metadata Database on Astronomer is hosted within the Platform Database your team initiated during the install process for Astronomer Enterprise.
+Given its importance to the Scheduler's performance, it's worth noting the risks associated with accessing Airflow's Database.

-We _strongly_ recommend users do not write to the database directly as it can compromise both the integrity of your Airflow Deployment and our team's ability to support you in the case of an issue.
+We strongly recommend users do not write to the database directly as it can compromise both the integrity of your Airflow Deployment and both of our team's ability to support a user in the case of an issue.

 ### Use Cases